 To add a new user to the system, click the "Add" button at the bottom of the user list, and a new screen will be displayed that allows you to enter the new user information:

-- if you want the user to be able to subscribe to items in the system as RSS feeds, you should also make sure that the "Enable RSS Feeds" checkbox is selected and a GUID token is displayed in the text-box underneath.
+- if you want the user to be able to subscribe to items in the system as RSS feeds, you can check the "Enable RSS Feeds" checkbox (this will display a GUID token in the text-box)

 When creating a new user, you can also set their role for products.
 A user can be assigned a role to multiple products at once, by checking the required checkboxes in the dropdown list of products.
 The same role will be applied across all products.